mdn/content/files/en-us/web/css/position-anchor/index.md

 ### Values

+- `auto`
+  - : Associates a positioned element with its implicit anchor element, if it has one — for example as set by the non-standard HTML [`anchor`](/en-US/docs/Web/HTML/Global_attributes/anchor) attribute.

 - {{cssxref("dashed-ident")}}

-  - : The name of the anchor element to associate the positioned element with, as defined by its {{cssxref("anchor-name")}} property.
+  - : The name of the anchor element to associate the positioned element with, as defined by the anchor element's {{cssxref("anchor-name")}} property.
 This is known as the **default anchor specifier**.

-- `implicit`
-  - : Currently unsupported, this value will associate the positioned element with its implicit anchor element.
-For example, the non-standard HTML [`anchor`](/en-US/docs/Web/HTML/Global_attributes/anchor) attribute creates an implicit anchor element, and future specs may also specify features that create an implicit anchor element for a given positioned element under certain circumstances.

 ## Description